 director of programs

 From a very young age, Andy has been playing music one way or another and considers it vital to living life.
 Andy has a Masters in Public Health from Columbia University focused on Forced Migration and Family Health.
 He's based out of New Orleans, and lives there with his wife and daughter.
-Prior to joining Children in Harmony, he led the Greater New Orleans Human Trafficking Task Force.
+Prior to joining Amani Project, he led the Greater New Orleans Human Trafficking Task Force.
 He has also worked with UNICEF, Pearson Foundation, Save the Children, University of Washington, and Columbia University in 14 different countries to develop programming to empower children and youth.

 Throughout his career and personal life, Andy has learned that communities hold their truths in their stories; they also hold the solutions.
 His goal is to come alongside and first quietly listen to their stories, and through that listening, learn how to support their truths.